-- Please note that, at present, most of our buildings are old, and currently only one block has a lift/wheelchair access. - We have several blocks, one of which is spread over three floors and does not have a lift. - Students with mobility issues leave lessons early to allow them time and space to move between lessons. - There is one disabled toilet in the Wilson building, on the ground floor. - In addition, some of the older rooms, the dining room, gym and hall can cause acoustic issues for those with sensory sensitivities.
+- Please note that, at present, most of our buildings are old, and currently only one block has a lift/wheelchair access. - We have several blocks, one of which is spread over three floors and does not have a lift. - Students with mobility issues leave lessons early to allow them time and space to move between lessons. - There are two disabled toilets on the ground floor. - In addition, some of the older rooms, the dining room, gym and hall can cause acoustic issues for those with sensory sensitivities.